JesseRodriguezAvila/Hand_to_Emoji/README.md

 Our code was written in jupyter notebook (.ipynb)

-Our project consist of 5 steps:
+The project consist of 5 steps:
 1. collecting our own data
 2. labeling (Image annotation)
 3. create label_map.pbtxt